bupt-ai-cz/PEOD/README.md

 ## 📚 Citation

-If you use PEOD in your research, please cite our paper(forthcoming):
+If you use PEOD in your research, please cite our paper:

 ```bibtex
 @article{cui2025peod,